-Democrats set to take anti-Kavanaugh, women's health message to doors across America
+Progressive groups set to take anti-Kavanaugh, women's health message to doors across America

-A coalition of Democratic organizations plan to bring the national debate over Supreme Court nominee Brett Kavanaugh to voters in 16 key congressional districts on Saturday, organizers from the liberal groups tell CNN, using the national reckoning on sexual assault and the treatment of women as a turnout tool ahead of November's midterm elections.
+A coalition of progressive organizations plan to bring the national debate over Supreme Court nominee Brett Kavanaugh to voters in 16 key congressional districts on Saturday, organizers from the liberal groups tell CNN, using the national reckoning on sexual assault and the treatment of women as a turnout tool ahead of November's midterm elections.

 Planned Parenthood Action Fund, the political arm of the nonprofit reproductive health care organization, Organizing for Action, a group closely tied with former President Barack Obama, and Swing Left, a progressive congressional organization that sprung up out of the election of President Donald Trump in 2016, will have hundreds of organizers knocking doors and working in seven states on Saturday in what the groups are calling a Women's Health Day of Action.